Wall Street closes lower as inflation fears prompt tech sell-off

 Analysts now see year-on-year S&P earnings growth of 50.4% on aggregate, more than double the rate forecast at the beginning of April and significantly better than the 16% first-quarter growth expected on January 1, per Refinitiv

-Hotel operator Marriott International Inc (MAR.O) missed quarterly profit and revenue expectations due to weak U.S. bookings which offset a rebound in China.
-Its shares fell 4.1%. read more
+Hotel operator Marriott International Inc missed quarterly profit and revenue expectations due to weak U.S. bookings which offset a rebound in China.
+Its shares fell 4.1%.

-Electric vehicle stocks put on the brakes, with Tesla Inc (TSLA.O) down 6.4% and Fisker (FSR.N) off 9.0% after Workhorse Group (WKHS.O) missed quarterly revenue expectations.
+Electric vehicle stocks put on the brakes, with Tesla Inc down 6.4% and Fisker off 9.0% after Workhorse Group missed quarterly revenue expectations.
 Workhorse lost 14.9% on the day.

 Declining issues outnumbered advancing ones on the NYSE by a 1.88-to-1 ratio; on Nasdaq, a 3.24-to-1 ratio favored decliners.